 Their sister, Sophia (Tettemer) Fullagar, then also died.
 After passing away in Pennsylvania on 9 November 1905, she was laid to rest at the Fairview Cemetery in West Catasauqua, Lehigh County.
 Her husband, John, and son, George, followed her in death, respectively, in 1906 and 1941.

-Having witnessed the birth of six children during their 48-year marriage – only three of whom were still alive by 1910, “empty nesters” Harvey and Hanora Tettemer had only the company that year of Georgie Dorsey, a 15-year-old African American cook and housekeeper in their employ.
+Having witnessed the birth of six children during their forty-eight-year marriage—only three of whom were still alive by 1910, “empty nesters” Harvey and Hanora Tettemer had only the company that year of Georgie Dorsey, a fifteen-year-old African American cook and housekeeper in their employ.
 A clearer picture of their life history emerges when reading Walter Barlow Stevens’ Centennial History of Missouri:

 After the Civil war they removed to St. Louis, where Mr. Tettemer engaged in shoe manufacturing, being one of the pioneers in that business in the city [and] the first man to bring shoe machinery west of the Mississippi river.
 He engaged in business for himself for many years but during the latter part of his active life was superintendent of the factory for women’s shoes at the Hamilton Brown Shoe Company, retiring from active work eight years before his death in 1912 at the age of about seventy-five years.